Opentrons/opentrons/api/docs/v2/new_labware.rst

 Default Labware
 ^^^^^^^^^^^^^^^

-Default labware encompasses the hardware and software definitions found in the `Opentrons Labware Library <https://labware.opentrons.com/>`_.
-This database includes plain-text labware names, API ``load_labware`` names, images, manufacturer part numbers, physical dimensions, and more.
+Default labware is labware listed in the `Opentrons Labware Library <https://labware.opentrons.com/>`_.
+This database includes plain-text labware names, API load names, images, manufacturer part numbers, physical dimensions, and more.

 When writing a protocol, you must inform the API about the labware you will be placing on the robot's deck.
 Search the library when you’re looking for the API load names of the labware used in your protocol.
 You can copy the load names that should be passed to the ``load_labware`` method.

 Custom Labware
 ^^^^^^^^^^^^^^

-If you have labware that is not in the Labware Library, try creating your own definition using the `Opentrons Labware Creator <https://labware.opentrons.com/create/>`_.
-Before using the Labware Creator, see `Creating Custom Labware Definitions <https://support.opentrons.com/s/article/Creating-Custom-Labware-Definitions>`_ .
+Custom labware is labware that is not listed the Labware Library.
+If your protocol needs labware that's not in the library, you can create it with the `Opentrons Labware Creator <https://labware.opentrons.com/create/>`_.
+However, before using the Labware Creator, you should take a moment to review the support article, `Creating Custom Labware Definitions <https://support.opentrons.com/s/article/Creating-Custom-Labware-Definitions>`_ .

 After you've created your labware, save it as a ``.json`` file and add it to the Opentrons App.
 See `Using Labware in Your Protocols <https://support.opentrons.com/s/article/Using-labware-in-your-protocols>`_ for instructions.